League Rules

 6.1.
 Season Championships:

 For each WSRL Series, at the end of the season the driver with the highest cumulative points total from official series races is crowned Series Champion.
-Series Champions are acknowledged on the Website Home Page, our Driver page and on our forum with a special rank insignia:
+Series Champions are acknowledged on the Website Home Page and on the History Page.

-The Second and Third Place finishers in each Series are acknowledged on the Website Home Page and on our Driver page.
+The Second and Third Place finishers in each Series are acknowledged on the Website Home Page.